How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

+Embodiment---observer's property {\bf O1}---entails that an observer-as-object interacting with an experimental system is described by a real probability matrix $P_\ell$ following a dynamics given by Eq.~\eqref{em:O1-embodiment}.
 However, in our relational approach the dynamical changes in one observer-as-object, say \textsc{Alice}-as-object (or $A$), are relative to, or cognized by, another observer-as-subject, say \textsc{Bob}-as-subject (or $\I{B}$).
-To make this explicit, in analogy with video-systems, we will denote this as $\left.\Delta^{\rm e} P_\ell^A\right|_B^\to = \epsilon [J_s,P_\ell^A]$ (cf. Eq.~\eqref{em:O1-embodiment}).
+To make this explicit, in analogy with video-systems, we will denote this as $\left.\Delta^{\rm e} P_\ell^A\right|_B^\to = \epsilon [J_s,P_\ell^A]$ (cf. middle and right hand sides of Eq.~\eqref{em:VFRA}).
 Here the superindex ``e'' emphasizes that these changes are external to {\textsc{Bob}}---i.e., these are the changes of \textsc{Alice}-as-object described from a 3PP.
 Furthermore, the arrow $\to$ plays a role analogous to the arrow in Eq.~\eqref{em:mirror->}, i.e., it emphasizes that this equation is one of a pair describing the reflexive coupling between \textsc{Alice} and \textsc{Bob}.
 In particular, the arrow $\to$ indicates the situation illustrated in Fig.~\ref{f:mind-body}B, where the circular dynamics flows clockwise.
 A reversed arrow $\leftarrow$ is analogous to the arrow in Eq.~\eqref{em:mirror<-}.
 That is, it indicates that, like in the case of mirrors (see property {\bf M5}), there is an ``apparent time reversal'' when \textsc{Alice} and \textsc{Bob} exchange perspectives (see observer's property {\bf O5})---in other words, it refers to the situation illustrated in Fig.~\ref{f:mind-body}C, where the dynamics flows counter-clockwise instead.